Resilience of dynamical systems: Local Indicators

 The system $\dot y= A(t)y$ is called \emph{reactive} if there is $t_0\in\R$ such that $R_{t_0}>0$ and nonreactive otherwise.
 A nonlinear system $\dot x =f(x)$ satisfying Assumption~\ref{system_l_ind} is called reactive if there exists a neighbourhood of a locally attractive hyperbolic solution $\widetilde x$ such that $\dot y ={\textnormal{D}}f\big(\widetilde x(t)\big)y$ is reactive. \end{defn}

 If a system is reactive in a neighbourhood of a locally attractive hyperbolic solution $\widetilde x$, some trajectories starting in a neighborhood of $\widetilde x$ may initially move away from $\widetilde x$, before converging to it.
 In other words, the finite-time Lyapunov exponents for $\widetilde x$ can be positive.
-When $\A=x^*$, a sufficient condition preventing this scenario is that ${\textnormal{D}}f(x^*)$ has orthogonal eigenvectors.
-In such a case the eigenvalues of ${\textnormal{D}}f(x^*)$ determine both the asymptotic and the transient behaviour of the system.
-Neubert and Caswell~\cite{neubert1997} show that the reactivity of a linear homogeneous system $\dot y= Ay$, $A\in\R^{N\times N}$, is equal to the dominant eigenvalue of the symmetric part of the Toeplitz decomposition of $A$ (notably, recall that every real symmetric matrix is Hermitian and therefore its eigenvalues are real),
+An uninformed guess might relate the short-term behaviour of solutions to the real part of the least stable eigenvalue of $A$.
+This is true only when $A$ has a set of orthogonal eigenvectors.
+In such a case, however, a monotonic decay towards zero characterizes all the solutions since the eigenvalues of ${\textnormal{D}}f(x^*)$ determine both the asymptotic and the transient behaviour of the system.
+In other words, a short-time amplification is a possible effect of nonorthogonality of the eigenvector basis---also called non-normality of $A$.
+Neubert and Caswell~\cite{neubert1997} unveil a relation between the reactivity of a linear homogeneous system $\dot y= Ay$, $A\in\R^{N\times N}$, and the dominant eigenvalue of the symmetric part of the Toeplitz decomposition of $A$ (recall that every real symmetric matrix is Hermitian and therefore its eigenvalues are real).
+The argument works also for nonautonomous linear homogeneous problems.
+Note that